Magisk-Modules-Repo/NfcScreenOff/README.md

 # NFCScreenOff8+

-This module let you enable NFC Pooling while phone is locked and screen is off for Android 8 and above.
+This module lets you enable NFC Pooling while phone is locked and screen is off for Android 8 and above.

 > Wait 30 seconds after restarting+unlocking your phone.
 It will let NFC service time to reload.